willzjacobson/jwt-demo/README.md

 ### POST Resource
 `POST /protected-resource`
-Responds with "protected information" that only logged in users with the scope 'write:resource' should have access to.
+This route would update the "protected information."
+Only logged in users with the scope 'write:resource' have access to this route.
 Even if you include a JWT token in the header correctly, you will not be able to hit this route unless you include 'write:resource' in the scope when creating the user with the `/auth/signup` route.

 request headers: